The Swiss Haemovigilance reporting system – Fundamentals

 Manufacturers

 Art.
 59 para.
-1 TPA requires anyone who manufactures or distributes therapeutic products to put in place a reporting system in compliance with the requirements of Art.
+1 TPA requires any person who manufactures or distributes therapeutic products to put in place a reporting system in compliance with the requirements of Art.
 65 TPO.
 In accordance with Art.
 59 para.
 1 and 2 TPA in conjunction with Art.
-61 ff.
-TPO, Swissmedic must be notified of quality defects and other findings and evaluations which could influence the basis for assessment and of adverse effects and incidents which:
+61 ff TPO and Art.
+37 ff MPLO, Swissmedic must be notified of quality defects and other findings and evaluations which could influence the basis for assessment and of adverse effects and incidents which:

 • are or could be due to the therapeutic product itself, its use or incorrect labelling or instructions for use;